atellmer/dark/packages/animations/README.md

 ## `useSpring`

-A hook that allows you to animate multiple values at once.
+The hook that allows you to animate multiple values at once.

 ```tsx
 const App = component(() => {